 Power up, and press start, and connect!

-Skyroam costs vary, depending on the plan you choose, the Skyroam hotspot you choose, and whether you choose to buy or rent your WiFi hotspot.
+Skyroam costs vary, depending on the plan you choose, and the Skyroam hotspot you choose..

 Skyroam Solis X vs Skyroam Lite vs Skyroam Original wifi hotspots

-Because we travel so much, we own our own Skyroam Solis, rather than renting.
-That means that we don’t need to wait for a rental to be delivered if we take off at the last minute!
+Because we travel so much, we own our own Skyroam Solis.
+Skyroam is a great choice for us, because it means that we don’t need to wait for a rental to be delivered if we take off at the last minute!

 If we get stuck someplace local without internet and don’t want to use up all our cell data, we can just opt to enable the Skyroam for the day.
-This has been fantastic when we visit my Mom in the middle of Alberta Canada and here shaky WiFi services goes down again, and our Solis comes to the rescue with WiFi for all!
+This has been fantastic when we visit my Mom in the middle of Alberta Canada, and her shaky Wi-Fi services goes down again, and our Solis comes to the rescue with Wi-Fi for all!

-Right now, Skyroam has three WiFi hotspots to choose from:
+Right now, Skyroam has two WiFi hotspots to choose from:

 Skyroam Solix X